jamietam/dep-model-AJPM/README.md

-# dep-model-AJPM
+## Lifetime Prevalence of Major Depressive Episodes and Adjustment of Recall Error Through Simulation Modeling
-**Lifetime Prevalence of Major Depressive Episodes and Adjustment of Recall Error Through Simulation Modeling** Code written by Jamie Tam
+##### Code written by Jamie Tam

 This repository contains code to run a simulation model of major depressive episodes that adjusts for recall error in estimates of lifetime major depressive episodes (MDEs).
 The model is run in R and calibrated to data from the National Survey on Drug Use and Health (NSDUH) 2005-2017.